gaagarthur/datastructure/U3FP/README.md

 community detection was applied.
 The colors were changed based on the community and the with the help of the ["SigmaExporter"](https://gephi.org/plugins/#/plugin/sigmaexporter) plugin the graph was exported and later [DEPLOYED](https://gaagarthur.github.io/datastructure/U3FP/network).
 #### Applying the metrics
-The degree centrality, betweenness and eigenvector were all generated on the same statistics tab, only the closeness centrality that was previously calculated in python.
-Then the nodes were colored based on those metrics leading to the four graphs.
+The degree centrality, betweenness, and eigenvector were all generated on the same statistics tab.
+For this group, only the closeness centrality was previously calculated in python.
+Then the nodes were colored  based on those metrics, colder colors representing lower values and warmer colors higher values, leading to the four graphs.

 <div align="center">
     <table>